ylamkhan/Certificate-c/README.md

 # Certificate-c
-n this certificate, I learned the basics of C, such as how to declare variables, the different data types, and how to work with pointers and functions.
+in this certificate, I learned the basics of C, such as how to declare variables, the different data types, and how to work with pointers and functions.